 Things to know before visiting Germany: accommodation

 When you start planning your trip, you need to decide where to stay in Germany.
 Consider the sort of accommodation that’s going to suit your needs.
 There are country inns, pampering resorts with spas, B&B’s and fairytale castles to choose from.
 If you’re on a budget, you can easily find a lot of options that meet your needs.
 As I mentioned in my comprehensive guide to traveling Germany on a budget, you can find more than 2,000 farm stays around the country that offer free accommodation and meals to people willing to help with some of the farm work.
 Additionally, you can find a lot of great accommodation options on Airbnb for 30-45 euros per night.
-Finally, you can always stay in some of the best hostels in Munich, Berlin, Frankfurt, and the other big cities for as low as 15 euros per night.
+Finally, you can always stay in hostels for as low as 15 euros per night.

 Getting Around Germany